Wills, Trusts & Probate

 How do I create a valid DNR order in California?

-Can I change or revoke my DNR order?
+Can I change or cancel my DNR order?

-Does having a DNR order mean I will not receive any medical care?
+Does a DNR order stop all medical care?

-How is a DNR order different from an advance healthcare directive?
+How does a DNR interact with an advance healthcare directive?

-What role does a healthcare proxy play with a DNR order?
+What is the role of a healthcare proxy in relation to a DNR?